Coping with parent guilt

 Other times, this guilt rises from any situation where there is a sub-optimal outcome.
-In these instances, what often escapes us is the fact that when it comes to mothering there’s not many win/win scenarios.
+In these instances, what often escapes us is the fact that when it comes to parenting there’s not many win/win scenarios.
 Often there is no “perfect” outcome or path forward.

 I realised how crazy this all was when in the same day that I felt guilty for not cleaning the house whilst I spent time with my baby, I then felt guilty because I cleaned the house and did not spend time with my baby.
 I couldn’t win – the guilt was there either way.

 While guilt is natural – as we are constantly wanting to do the best for our children – it is not so helpful when it leads you to feel inadequate or harshly judge yourself.

 It is important to understand what it is that you are feeling guilty about and why you feel this way.
 Try to make sure you are keeping the expectations you place on yourself in perspective and realistic.

 2. Remember there is no one “right” way to do things

 Too often parents place too much emphasis on doing everything, doing it all the “right” way, and/or doing it all perfectly.
 In reality though, there is usually not one right way to do something – and nobody’s perfect.
 Having perfection as your standard is setting yourself up to fail – and then feel guilty.

 To take the pressure off, think hard about the standards you have for yourself, where they come from and if they are simply too high to be achievable.

 To be realistic, your standards should come from within you and be personalised to you.
 Think about your strengths and your weaknesses, the parameters of your life and the nature of your child and then set your expectations for yourself accordingly.